Public Impact Fellowships

 - Students must be conducting cutting-edge research in one of the following areas: innovative medical therapies, social justice, global politics and religions, sustainability

-- In addition to being available for a presentation and interview Friday, November 22, 2013 between 10:00 am and 1:00pm, finalists may also be required to attend a brief interview with the donor(s) on Friday, November 22 between 2:00 pm and 4:00 pm.
+- In addition to being available for a presentation and interview, finalists may also be required to attend a brief interview with the donor(s).
+Interview dates in November 2014 will be announced this fall.

 - Must be willing to be interviewed and/or meet with the donor(s) and provide donor(s) with periodic updates.